 Naiman’s acclaimed debut record Tether My Heart sailed past its IndieGoGo funding target and earned rave reviews for its strong musical backbone.
 Penguin Eggs’ Mike Sadava recognized Naiman’s “high calibre of songs, her clean clawhammer banjo playing, and her singing that is clear as a bell.”
 In fRoots Magazine, John Atkins wrote that “the songs, all original, could easily be taken as being traditional, such is her mastery of the genre.”
 Interest in the record led to a tour through the U.S. Northeast and Canadian prairies, invitations to international folk conferences, a top 10 spot in the Folk DJ list, and play across CBC Radio.

-With her new record Know the Mountain, due October 6, Naiman charms the listener with an even more bold, layered, and mature set of tunes.
+With her new record Know the Mountain, (October 2017), Naiman charms the listener with an even more bold, layered, and mature set of tunes.

 The record crosses from sweet waltzes about fishes and birds to dark murder ballads and haunting instrumental reels.
 Naiman intensely studied fiddle -- a new instrument to her -- near the mountains of Virginia and West Virginia between records, and shares the result of her latest inspiration in two original fiddle tunes.